Skip to content

 Can I connect multiple Identity Providers to Databox?

-No. Only one Identity Provider can be configured per Databox account, whether it’s an Agency Account or a standard account.
-If you need support for multiple Identity Providers, you can request this feature on the Roadmap.
+No. Only one Identity Provider can be configured per Databox account, whether it's an Agency Account or a standard account.
+If you need support for multiple Identity Providers, you can submit a request using our Roadmap Request form.

 Does Databox support automatic user provisioning?